 It celebrates the industries and innovations, buildings, festivals and cultures that have brought quality of life to Leicester people, past and present.

 Celebrating Leicester will be published on 15 April 2021.
 Pre-order now from Amberley Publishing and save £1.60 on the cover price!
 The book will be available through Waterstones, WH Smith and Blackwells; or ask your local independent bookshop to order a copy.

 from Amberley Publishing is to highlight the positive and special events of a

-city past.
-Each book in the series looks at the historical celebrations of the past, and include remarkable local people, notable events and feats of great
+city's past.
+Each book in the series looks at the historical celebrations of the past, and includes remarkable local people, notable events and feats of great

 achievement and ambition.